-Benzodiazepines are depressants that are classified are schedule IV drugs.
-Schedule IV substances have the following findings:
+Benzodiazepines (benzos) are depressants that are classified as Schedule IV drugs.
+Schedule IV substances have the following characteristics:

-- The substance has a low potential for abuse relative to the drugs or other substances in schedule III.
+- A low potential for abuse relative to the drugs or other substances in Schedule III.

-- The substance has a currently accepted medical use in the United States.
+- A currently accepted medical use in the United States.

-- Abuse of the drug or substance may lead to limited physical dependence or psychological dependence relative to the drugs or other substances in schedule III.
+- Abuse of the drug or substance may lead to limited physical dependence or psychological dependence.

-It is very peculiar that benzodiazepines are classified as such.
-Research shows that they have a high potential for abuse and addiction.
-Because they are classified as Schedule IV substances, they can be prescribed more frequently than Schedule I or II.
-When they are abused in tandem with other drugs or alcohol, they can cause coma or death.
+Despite their categorization as Schedule IV drugs, benzos have a high potential for abuse and addiction.
+Because they are classified as Schedule IV substances, they can be prescribed more frequently than other substances.
+But when benzos are abused in tandem with other drugs or alcohol, they can cause coma or death.
 Hundreds of thousands of people go to emergency rooms each year for problems with benzodiazepine abuse.

 Xanax (alprazolam), Klonopin (clonazepam), Valium (diazepam), and Ativan (lorazepam) are listed among the top 100 most commonly prescribed medications in the United States.
 In a report on benzodiazepine dependence, abuse, and toxicity, The American Psychiatric Association noted that the efficacy of benzodiazepines has been well established.

 Some clinical uses are as follows:

 - Agitation or anxiety associated with psychiatric conditions